 For example, if you find a home that has good bones in a perfect location that needs exterior or interior improvements, there is a good chance that you'll be able to purchase the property with an FHA 203k loan.
-If you find a home that is uninhabitable, but that is located on a significant amount of land, you'll be able to rebuild that home from scratch with a rehab loan.
+If you find a home that is uninhabitable, but that sits on a significant amount of land, you'll be able to rebuild that home from scratch with a rehab loan.
 Essentially, this loan allows you to construct your dream home.

 You may be wondering what will happen to you and your family while the renovations are taking place.
 Rehab loans can include a contingency fund if you notify your lender that you'll need temporary housing while the repairs are being made to your future home.
 Lenders will set aside enough money to take care of your existing mortgage or rent for up to six months.
-Keep in mind that you will be borrowing these additional funds, so the total amount of the home loan is likely to increase.
+Keep in mind that you will be borrowing these additional funds.
+So, the total amount of the home loan is likely to increase.

 Here are a few improvements that HUD specifies as eligible renovations: